 In Encinitas, California, an income tax is imposed on a certain percentage of the income of all individuals and businesses.
 Generally, income from all sources can be taxed.
 The federal government has had explicit constitutional power to impose an income tax since 1916, with the passage of the 16th Amendment.
 This came after the Supreme Court had repeatedly found a federal income tax to be unconstitutional.
 States, including California, have always been free to impose whatever type of income tax they liked.

 While the federal government levies an income tax against every person and corporation in the U.S., the income taxes imposed by the states vary widely.
 Some states have relatively high income taxes, and a few have none at all.
-You should consult with a Encinitas, California tax attorney if you don't know what type of tax system your state has.
+You should consult with an Encinitas, California tax Attorney if you don't know what type of tax system your state has.

 Income Tax Deductions in Encinitas, California

 A tax deduction is a reduction in one's taxable income.
 It results in less of your income being taxable, which causes a lower tax liability.

 There is also something called a tax credit, which is treated as a partial payment of the income tax.
 A tax credit almost always results in a lower tax bill than a deduction of the same amount.

 Lots of expenses that are common in Encinitas are tax deductible.
 Federal tax deductions include mortgage interest, union dues, interest paid on mortgages, and others.

 How Can A Encinitas, California Tax Attorney Help?